Writing Performance Reviews: Everything You Need to Know

 Methods for Conducting Performance Reviews

 When offering a performance review, you can choose between conducting the review in writing or face-to-face.
-In person reviews are beneficial because they help with the flow of communication.
+In-person reviews are beneficial because they help with the flow of communication.
 However, with a written review, employees can see exactly where they stand.
 They have a concrete copy of the review to which they can refer.
 This helps keep employees on track with their development.

 Performance Review Types

 Deciding on the right type of review for employees can be a challenge.
 There are many options.
-The most common are a scale-based rating system, comments in free form based on performance questions, or a combination of the two types.
+The most common is a scale-based rating system, comments in free form based on performance questions, or a combination of the two types.